 ReadUP Readers: ReadUP volunteer readers read aloud to small or whole groups of preschool children, helping these kids begin their literacy development.

-ReadUP Corps: ReadUP Corps volunteers are trained to provide struggling readers in first and second grade with individualized literacy interventions to help build phonics, phonemic awareness, fluency, vocabulary and comprehension skills.
+ReadUP Corps: ReadUP Corps members are trained to provide struggling readers in first and second grade with individualized literacy interventions to help build phonics, phonemic awareness, fluency, vocabulary and comprehension skills.

-ReadUP Tutors: Through ReadUP, volunteer tutors help third-, fourth- and fifth-graders reach grade-level literacy and pass the English Language Arts portion of the ISTEP.
+ReadUP Tutors: Through ReadUP, volunteer tutors help third, fourth and fifth-graders at participating schools reach grade-level literacy and pass the English Language Arts portion of the ISTEP.
 Read why one volunteer keeps "returning to this volunteer gig".